-Carbon taxes and other climate policy measures are not introduced in a policy vacuum, there are always existing policies and regulations with which they need to be in compliance and with which interactions will unfold.
+Carbon taxes and other climate policy measures are not introduced in a policy vacuum: there are always existing policies and regulations with which they need to be in compliance and with which interactions will unfold.
 These interactions can enhance or obstruct the effectiveness of the chosen climate change measures.
-The 2021 UN Handbook on Carbon Taxation for Developing Countries ('the Handbook') has already discussed the different types of instruments and examined possible interactions between carbon taxes and other policy instruments.
+The 2021 UN Handbook on Carbon Taxation for Developing Countries (the UN Handbook) discusses the different types of instruments and examined possible interactions between carbon taxes and other policy instruments.
 It emphasizes that clarity on the different interactions and challenges associated with interrelated policies and instruments is essential for effective policy implementation.
 The existing policy and regulatory framework should therefore be closely examined by policy makers when designing and implementing carbon taxes and other climate policy measures.

 The current contribution seeks to offer other perspectives, for example, by taking incentives of market participants as a central theme.
 The underlying theoretical idea is that laws/rules set incentives for actors to behave in a desirable (social welfare enhancing) fashion.
 The theoretical grounding for this lies in 'Law & Economics', the economic analysis of law.
-Let us use a simple example to explain this point: people may be aware of a municipal rule that they have to put money in a parking meter when they park their cars.
+A simple example explains this point: people may be aware of a municipal rule that they have to put money in a parking meter when they park their cars.
 Yet individuals will often only be doing so if it is incentive compatible for them to do so, i.e., if they benefit from following the rules.
-If it is a cold and rainy day, risks of being detected and fined may be lower and hence many drivers might decide that adhering to rules may not be in their self-interest.
+If it is a cold and rainy day, risks of being detected and fined may be lower and hence some drivers might decide that adhering to rules may not be in their self-interest.
 The example shows that an incentive (Law & Economics) based approach can help to shape and design rules and their implementation in such a way as to make them both effective and efficient.

-Section 2 of this contribution presents insights into instrument choice by providing a review of the advantages and disadvantages of carbon taxes, emissions trading systems and regulatory measures.
-All these instruments can be used to reduce greenhouse gas emissions but they have different strengths and weaknesses.
-In practice a combination of such instruments (instrument mixes) will be used to prevent climate change.
-Such instrument mix will help to address climate change and aid the realization of other policy objectives.
+Section 2 of this paper presents insights into instrument choice by providing a review of the advantages and disadvantages of carbon taxes, emissions trading systems and regulatory measures.
+All these instruments can be used to reduce greenhouse gas emissions, but they have different strengths and weaknesses.
+In practice a combination of such instruments (instrument mixes) will be used to address climate change and aid the realization of other policy objectives.